baldeosingh01/course-materials/CODE_OF_CONDUCT.md

 At the end of the module, I have to give you a grade.
 But, following this contract should take care of that.

 In this course, we will rely on a contract to determine what kinds of behaviors lead to learning vis-a-vis a computer science environment.
 We will spend the opening class sessions of this course working together to identify and codify those things that we will hold ourselves and others accountable to.
 In fact, this class relies on more than just a sense of community to function: it relies on actual community rules and efforts.
-I include myself as part of this course community, so this contract also indemnifies _me_ to uphold the behaviors and expectations written into it.
+I include myself as part of this course community, so this contract also indemnifies _me and the course Technical Leaders (TLs)_ to uphold the behaviors and expectations written into it.

 So what does all this mean?
 Perhaps it's important to identify what it _doesn't mean_: this course is not one where you will be able to just "get by."
 In fact, ungraded contract courses, historically, require _more_ work than graded ones.
 However, you are rewarded for completing work to a satisfactory degree, a statement which we will use this contract to clarify.